Frederick Lewis Maitland (Royal Navy officer, born 1730)

-Frederick Lewis Maitland (19 January 1730 – 16 December 1786) was a distinguished officer of the Royal Navy.

-Maitland was born the sixth son of Charles Maitland, 6th Earl of Lauderdale, and Lady Elizabeth Ogilvie.
+Captain Frederick Lewis Maitland (19 January 1730 – 16 December 1786) was a Royal Navy officer.
+He was born the sixth son of Charles Maitland, 6th Earl of Lauderdale, and Lady Elizabeth Ogilvie.
 His younger brother Col the Hon.
 John Maitland successfully defended Savannah against a combined French and American siege in 1779.
 He was named after his godfather, Frederick, Prince of Wales.

 Naval career

 Frederick Lewis Maitland entered the Navy in 1748 serving as a midshipman on HMS Tavistock and HMS Speedwell.
 He was promoted to lieutenant in June 1750, joining HMS Otter in Barbados. and commanding HMS Lively with distinction in October 1760 at the Battle of the Windward Passage.
-He moved to take command of HMS Elizabeth in 1778, and in 1782 found himself serving under Admiral George Rodney.
+He moved to take command of HMS Elizabeth in 1778, and in 1782 found himself serving under Admiral of the White Sir George Rodney.
 His capable command of several Navy ships led to a period commanding the Royal yacht between 1763 and 1775.
-He was promoted to Rear admiral in 1786, but died before the news reached him.
+He was promoted to Rear-Admiral of the Blue in 1786, but died before the news reached him.